Rep. Charlie Geren District 99 (R-Fort Worth)

 Geren is a self-employed real estate broker and the president of Railhead Smokehouse, a barbecue restaurant.

-He receives compensation for serving as a director of two Fort Worth-based nonprofits: the Southwestern Exposition & Livestock Show and the Brown Lupton Foundation.
+He receives compensation for serving as a director of Worthington Bank and of two Fort Worth-based nonprofits: the Southwestern Exposition & Livestock Show, where he is vice president, and the Brown Lupton Foundation, where he is president.
+Geren is president of Railhead Smokehouse and a member of the board at Texas Christian University.

-Geren has interests in a landfill in Fort Worth; LGS Godly Ranch, a ranch in Johnson County; and Venture Capital Partners, a real estate investment firm.
+Geren has interests in a landfill in Fort Worth; LGS Godly Ranch, a ranch in Johnson County, where he is president; and Venture Capital Partners, a real estate investment firm.
+Other business interests include It's Geren Partnership and Railhead Partners.

 He has reported receiving "Interests, dividends, royalties or rents" from several oil and gas companies, including E.O.G.
 Resources, Exxon Mobil, Cholla Petroleum, Blakemore and Sunoco.